Witches of East End (TV series): Casting

 On August 30, 2012, it was announced that Julia Ormond had landed a main role on the show, as Joanna Beauchamp.
-On September 14, 2012, the role of Freya Beauchamp was officially given to Jenna Dewan Tatum, who publicly announced on December 17, 2012, that she and husband Channing Tatum were expecting their first child.
+On September 14, 2012, the role of Freya Beauchamp was officially given to Jenna Dewan, who publicly announced on December 17, 2012, that she and then husband Channing Tatum were expecting their first child.
 On September 17, 2012, the leading male role of Dash Gardiner was assigned to Patrick Heusinger.
 And on September 19, 2012, Rachel Boston and model Daniel Di Tomasso were announced to have earned the two remaining main roles, respectively Ingrid Beauchamp and Killian Gardiner.
 Finally, as announced on September 25, 2012, Nicholas Gonzalez would portray detective Matt Torcoletti.
 On October 9, 2012, two guest star announcements were made: Mädchen Amick, who then became a part of the permanent main cast, and Glenne Headly - Amick as Wendy (Joanna's sister) and a leading role and Headly as Penelope (the Gardiner brothers' mother).
 Tom Lenk was later given the role of Hudson Rafferty, Ingrid's best friend, as announced on October 16, 2012.

 The original casting underwent subsequent changes.
 As revealed by Nicholas Gonzalez himself on his Twitter account, a few days after the pick-up announcement, the actor was dropped from the show, and on June 6, 2013, it was announced that Patrick Heusinger's role as Dash Gardiner would be recast, for creative reasons.
 On June 26, TVLine revealed that Eric Winter would replace Patrick Heusinger as Dash Gardiner.
 On July 9, the recurring role of the detective Adam (formerly Matt Torcoletti) was assigned to Jason George.
 On July 12, Virginia Madsen replaced Glenne Headly for a multi-episode arc as Penelope, Dash and Killian's mother.
 On August 12, Freddie Prinze, Jr. booked a guest role on the show, as Leo Wingate, with a possibility that it could become recurring.
 On August 14, Anthony Lemke was cast as recurring Harrison Welles.